PackeTsar/radiuid/README.md

 2. Install the Git client (unless you already have the RadiUID files): `sudo yum install git -y` or `sudo apt install git -y`
 3. Clone the RadiUID repo to any location on the box: `git clone https://github.com/PackeTsar/radiuid.git`
 4. Change to the directory where the RadiUID main code file (radiuid.py) and config file (radiuid.conf) are stored: `cd radiuid`
-	- (OPTIONAL) Change to the development branch (perform this step only if you are prepared for a version which is under active development and may have broken features): `git checkout devel`
+	- (OPTIONAL) Change to the development branch (perform this step only if you are prepared for a version which is under active development and may have broken features): `git checkout devX.X.X`
 5. Run the RadiUID program in install mode to perform the installation: `sudo python radiuid.py install`
 	- NOTE: Make sure that you have the .conf file in the same directory as the .py directory for the initial install
 6. Follow the on-screen prompts to install FreeRADIUS and the RadiUID application